If your blog fails to attract new clients, there’s a chance you’re publishing the wrong kind of content.

-If you haven’t created content that answers people’s questions, you won’t have the opportunity to show up in the search results.
-Instead, all those people searching on Google end up at your competitors’ websites.
+Now, if you haven’t created content that answers people’s questions, you won’t show up in the search results.
+Instead, all those searchers end up at your competitors’ websites.

 Proof content marketing works

 Back in 2009, Marcus was running a swimming pool company with two friends.
-Sadly, it was on the brink of going bust due to the global economic downturn and a distinct lack of a meaningful web presence.
-Marcus turned to what we today call ‘content marketing’ and began creating the best content he possibly could and started publishing it on the company website.
+It was on the brink of going bust due to the global economic downturn and a lack of a meaningful web presence.
+He turned to what we today call ‘content marketing’ and started creating content he could publish on the company website.

 For inspiration, he used every pre-sale question people asked before buying a new swimming pool.
-In the articles and videos he created, he answered every question in great detail and with honesty.
+In the articles and videos he created, he answered every question in great detail.

-Many of the articles started showing up on the first page of Google resulting in thousands of visitors every day.
+Many of the articles started showing up on the first page of Google.
+This resulted in thousands of visitors every day.

-The detailed answers and openness of the content enabled potential customers to build trust in Marcus and his company.
-Nobody else at that time was so honest about cost, features and perhaps most importantly, the potential problems that could arise from buying a swimming pool.
+The detailed and openness of the content helped potential customers to build trust in the company.
+Nobody else at that time was so honest about cost, features and the potential problems that could arise from buying a swimming pool.

 Instead of avoiding sensitive topics, Marcus openly wrote about them.
 Allowing customers to weigh up the pros and cons of their situation before making the best decision for them.